Shapur I: Religious policy

 In all records Shapur calls himself mzdysn ("Mazda-worshipping").
 His inscription at the Ka'ba-ye Zartosht recounts his wars and religious establishments to the same extent.
 He believed that he had a responsibility; "For the reason, therefore, that the gods have so made us their instrument (dstkrt), and that by the help of the gods we have sought out for ourselves, and hold, all these nations (štry) for that reason we have also founded, province by province, many Varahrān fires (ʾtwry wlhlʾn), and we have dealt piously with many Magi (mowmard), and we have made great worship of the gods."
 According to the Zoroastrian priest Kartir, Shapur treated the Zoroastrians generously, and permitted members of their clergy to follow him on his expeditions against the Romans.
 According to the historian Prods Oktor Skjærvø, Shapur was a "lukewarm Zoroastrian".

 During the reign of Shapur, Manichaeism, a new religion founded by the Iranian prophet Mani, flourished.
 Mani was treated well by Shapur, and in 242, the prophet joined the Sasanian court, where he tried to convert Shapur by dedicating his only work written in Middle Persian, known as the Shabuhragan.
 Shapur, however, did not convert to Manichaeism and remained a Zoroastrian.

 Coinage and imperial ideology

-While the titulage of Ardashir was "King of Kings of Iran(ians)", Shapur slightly changed it, adding the phrase "and non-Iran(ians)".
-The extended title demonstrates the incorporation of new territory into the empire, however what was precisely seen as "non-Iran(ian)" (aneran) is not certain.
+While Ardashir used the title "King of Kings of Iran(ians)", Shapur slightly changed it, adding the phrase "and non-Iran(ians)".
+The extended title demonstrates the incorporation of new territory into the empire; however, what was precisely seen as "non-Iran(ian)" (aneran) is not certain.
 Although this new title was used on his inscriptions, it was almost never used on his coinage.
-The title first became regularised under Hormizd I.
+The title first became regularized under Hormizd I.

-Cultural depictions

-Shapur appears in Harry Sidebottom's historical fiction novel series as one of the enemies of the series protagonist Marcus Clodius Ballista, career soldier in a third-century Roman army.